alexantr/filemanager/README.md

 # PHP File Manager

-A good solution for managing files and folders on site.
+A good solution for managing files and folders on your site.

 Author: Alex Yashkin <alex.yashkin@gmail.com>.